 Our structure

 Plan International UK is a UK registered charitable company limited by guarantee.
-The Plan International global family is organised into separate legal entities and in our last financial year, which ended on 30 June 2024, these included 22 National Organisations, Plan International Inc (PII), and their subsidiaries.
+The Plan International membership organisation is organised into separate legal entities and in our last financial year, which ended on 30 June 2025, these included 22 National Organisations (including Plan International UK), Plan International Inc (PII), its subsidiaries and branches.

 Our international programmes are delivered through the PII country offices across the world.
 Plan International UK and the other National Organisations manage and fund these programmes through a range of donors.
 We sign contracts with these donors as applicable and provide grant management support to the country offices which directly implement the programmes.